 Il fait bien froid aujourd’hui (It’s really cold today)

 Guide To Using Bon

-*Here the quality of cherries is described.
+Here, the quality of the cherries is being described.

 Son parfum sent bon (Her perfume smells good)

 La pomme a bon goût (The apple tastes good)